Secondary Technical Education Program (STEP)

 Qualifying for Automatic Admission

-Sophomores, juniors, and seniors are eligible if they’ve earned a passing score on the 8th grade Minnesota Comprehensive Assessment in reading.
+Sophomores are eligible if they’ve earned a passing score on the 8th grade Minnesota Comprehensive Assessment in reading.

 Other ways for juniors and seniors to qualify automatically are listed below: